james482/RandomPhotoTweeter/README.md

 **Tweepy:** [tweepy](https://github.com/tweepy/tweepy)

 ## Introduction
-Thee Random Photo Tweeter will automatically select a random photo from a file  of your choice and tweet it to your account along with a random status depending on the day of the week.
+The Random Photo Tweeter will automatically select a random photo from a file  of your choice and tweet it to your account along with a random status depending on the day of the week.
 It remembers the last photo tweeted so never tweets the same photo twice in a row!

-**Beware:** Once set up the Random Photo Twitter will post to your Twitter page when run with **no confirmation** required
+**Beware:** Once set up the Random Photo Twitter will post to your Twitter page automatically when run with **no confirmation** required

 ## Getting started
 ### Linking your phone to your account
 To link the Random Photo Tweeter with your Twitter account you must have added your mobile phone to your Twitter account.

         If you have done this already skip to the next stage

 1. Go to your twitter setting page
 2. Click the **Mobile** tab down the side